 The Verdict: No preference here.
 You say tomato, I say tomahto.

 Why have tortilla chips if you aren’t going to have some salsa to go with them?
 The panelists used their preferred chips to sample chunky salsas.
 In what I thought would be a clear win for the name-brand Pace salsa, the panel ended up deadlocked.
 The Pace salsa was clearly chunkier upon visual inspection, but this was a taste test and visual appeal was not a primary evaluation criterion.
 Among those who preferred the Pace chunky salsa, Kevin noted that the name-brand salsa had more vegetable chunks and was less spicy, Chris observed it to have a “fresher taste,” and Matthew simply described it as being “lovely.”
 Meanwhile, among those who preferred the store-brand salsa, the Honeybee felt the store brand had a better balance of flavors, although she did note the lack of chunks for what was supposed to be a chunky salsa.
 Mom and Rose both felt the store-brand salsa had a better tomato taste.
-In this case, the split decision suggests it may not be worth paying the 33 percent premium for the national brand.

 For those of you who are interested, here is an official summary breakdown of the expert panel voting.